 As I think about it I think of all the people that are superwoman.
 I think of my neighbor who raises four kids, serves everyone who needs help, works at her husband’s office, and still keeps a perfectly clean house, the list as to why she is superwoman can go on and on.
 I think another mom who wrote this amazing book, has the most beautiful well-mannered kids, has taught them to clean and be respectful, and volunteers at every opportunity she is given.
 There are so many more people I can think of that I can add to this list of superwomen.
 I look at them and wish my house could be half that clean, or my kids could be half that well behaved, or I could serve half the people they do, or my makeup could be half as good as the lady I saw at the grocery store.
 After doing this I quickly realize that I can never be superwoman because I can never measure up to what they do, or can I?

-Our guest speaker, Karen, gave us the number one secret to becoming superwoman and I am going to share it with all of you!
-Ready for it?
+Our guest speaker, Karen, gave us the number one secret to becoming superwoman.
+Are you ready for it?
 It is finding your identity!
 This might seem easy to some, this might seem like the impossible to others!
-So how do we find our identity and then in turn become superwoman?
+So how do we find our identity and then, in turn, become superwoman?

 As we develop our Identity we become Superwoman